brunogleite/aluracord/README.md

 # Discord alike chat app
-Chat app that you could log in and make all CRUD operations
+Chat app that you could log in and make all CRUD operations.
+You can access this project by clicking **this link**

 ## Technologies